 Information Flow Control.
-SilverLine's data isolation capabilities are inspired by the concept of informationflow control implemented in operating systems such as DStar [20] and Flume [5].
-The main drawback of these systems is that they guard a set of multi-process applications (including one or more untrusted applications) from leaking sensitive data, so they require applications to be rewritten.
-SilverLine uses a hybrid approach: it tracks information flow in a modified Linux kernel (using Pedigree, described later) but does not require any applications to be modified, and provides services for tenants to maintain and enforce their information flow policies.
-Newer systems such as Neon [21] track information flow for legacy applications entirely within the hypervisor and do instruction level taint tracking within the emulator.
-It incurs a higher overhead as execution control is required to be passed to QEMU instance within dom0.
-Thus Neon achieves finer taint tracking granularity but with higher overhead.
+SilverLine's data isolation capabilities are inspired by information-flow control mechanisms in operating systems such as DStar [20] and Flume [5].
+The main drawback of these systems is that they prevent a set of multi-process applications (including one or more untrusted applications) from leaking data, so they require applications to be rewritten.
+In contrast, SilverLine does not require applications to be rewritten; rather, it tracks information flow in a modified Linux kernel.
+It also provides services for tenants to maintain and enforce their information flow policies.
+Other systems such as Neon [21] track information flow for legacy applications entirely within the hypervisor and do instruction level taint tracking within the emulator.
+It incurs a higher overhead as execution control is required to be passed to QEMU instance within the root domain (dom0).
+Neon thus achieves finer granularity, at the cost of more performance overhead.

-3 Threat Model
+3. Threat Model